HACKhalo2/Speedruns/Games/Chrono_Cross/Guides/Any%_Good_Ending.md

   * Run up the first staircase to the left, avoid the enemies
   * Run up the spiral staircase, trying to avoid the pillars
   * Run all the way to the end of the path, go in the door
-  * disable the purple crystal thing, exit room
+  * Disable the purple crystal thing, exit room
   * Take the second staircase on the right, avoid the enemies
   * Run past elevator to pull characters in.
   * Spam X through the cutscenes, run up to the door, more cutscenes and more spamming